Experienced Estate Lawyers Helping Common-Law Spouses Plan for the Future

 Individuals living in common-law relationships should be aware that the definition of “spouse” varies from one area of law to another.
 As such, if you are in a common-law relationship, you may be considered a spouse to file your taxes (since common-law relationships lasting more than one year fall under the definition of “spouse” under the Income Tax Act).
 However, you may not be recognized as a spouse by other pieces of legislation, such as the Succession Law Reform Act, that may have a significant impact on your rights.

 Suppose you are living in a common-law relationship and drafting your will, creating a trust as part of an estate plan, or otherwise planning for your future.
 In that case, it is essential to consult with a knowledgeable estate lawyer to understand your rights and how to protect yourself going forward.
 At Sweatman Law Firm, we have advised many common-law partners and married spouses on their rights in an estate context and have helped them plan for all foreseeable possibilities.

 The definition of “spouse” under the Succession Law Reform Act (SLRA) does not include a common-law spouse.

 As a result, if you would like your common-law spouse to be a beneficiary in your estate, you must explicitly name them in the will.

-In addition, common-law spouses should be aware that in a situation in which a will either does not name them at all, or does not make adequate provisions for them, they will not be able to make an equalization claim under the Family Law Act in the same way that a married surviving spouse can.
+In addition, common-law spouses should be aware that in a situation in which a will either do not name them at all or does not make adequate provisions for them, they will not be able to make an equalization claim under the Family Law Act in the same way that a married surviving spouse can.

-In some circumstances, a common-law spouse may be able to make a Dependant’s Relief Claim against the estate of their deceased partner, but this can be challenging and expensive.
+In some circumstances, a common-law spouse may be able to make a Dependant’s Relief Claim against their deceased partner’s estate, but this can be challenging and expensive.

 Protecting Your Common-Law Spouse